minblock/telnetcoin/doc/README.md

 Setup
 ---------------------
 Telnetcoin Core is the original Telnetcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Telnetcoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+It downloads and, by default, stores the entire history of Telnetcoin transactions, which requires approximately 22 gigabytes of disk space.
+Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Telnetcoin Core, visit [telnet.provigen.net](https://telnet.provigen.net).
+To download Telnetcoin Core, visit [telnetcoin.org](https://telnetcoin.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run Telnetcoin on your native platform.
+The following are some helpful notes on how to run Telnetcoin Core on your native platform.

 ### Unix